lexnederbragt/MBV3070-H19/1_Data_Types.md

 ## Translate a DNA sequence

 Given the DNA string "ATGACAATACGACAGGGC", you will now figure out how to translate it to protein.
 Note: each triplet in the string is actually present in the dictionary.

+Tip: try sorting out how you would do it on paper before trying it on the computer.

 ## Finding out more